-Disclosure: This post is part of my all expense paid trip to San Francisco, CA sponsored by Disney, in exchange for my press coverage.
+Disclosure: This post is part of my all-expense-paid trip to San Francisco, CA sponsored by Disney, in exchange for my press coverage.
 All opinions are 100% my own.

-Visiting the Disney Pixar Animation studios Emeryville, California during my recent Disney press trip, not only was it a bucket list accomplishment, it also made me realize what a great job I have and what a lucky person I am.
+Visiting the Disney Pixar Animation Studios Emeryville, California during my recent Disney press trip, not only was it a bucket list accomplishment, but it also made me realize what a great job I have and what a lucky person I am.

-Steve Jobs changed the film industry forever
+Steve Jobs changed the film industry forever with Pixar

 It was interesting to learn that with Pixar, Steve Jobs changed the film industry forever.
 The building used to be a candy factory and it was acquired from the profits made from the “A Bugs Life” film!

 Across from that, we find the shiny doors to the Steve Jobs building.
 I ran into an employee at one of the restrooms, and after conversing with her about the buildings and campus, she mentioned that the campus is New York-themed.

 It was an idyllic setting that I wouldn’t think of when I think corporation.
 Seriously, when was the last time you worked for a company with a soccer field or a pool or a glass case lined with awards including several Oscars?

 Pixar is built on rollers!

 How do you like that?
 Aside from all the impressive amenities, PIXAR has some other great things going on as well.
 As a huge cereal lover, I have to say that the snack room is amazing.
 It’s not a tiny hole in the wall.

 Pixar’s interior spaces are filled with PIXAR characters from their movies as well as huge cloth posters easily measuring 20 feet hanging from the ceiling.
-Just walking through the building fill me with all the magic and awe that I get from watching PIXAR movies.
+Just walking through the building fills me with all the magic and awe that I get from watching PIXAR movies.

 While we weren’t allowed to pictures, the method of creating these popular films (mostly digital) like The Great Dinosaur, was impressive to say the least, especially when you learn that it was shot with a frame 1/24 of a second.

 My visit to the Pixar Archives was an unforgettable experience on its own.
 Just imagine, ME visiting a place that had never allowed people until just recently in celebration of, TOY STORY for the film’s 20th anniversary!
-It’s not located on the Pixar campus, but a few blocks away and security….at its best!
+It’s not located on the Pixar campus, but a few blocks away, and security….at its best!
 We saw models of Toy Story.

 Don’t miss “The Good Dinosaur” opening in theaters near you on November 25, 2015.
 Stay tuned for interviews, with filmmakers and animators of this wonderful film “The Good Dinosaur”, I promise you, you will be fascinated.
-Enjoy this trailer!